Sehorn/blogsite/src/content/blog/wallpapers.md

 description: A collection of my favorite wallpapers.
 ---

-## A collection of some of my favorite wallpapers.
+## A collection of some of my favorite wallpapers

 >Right click the wallpaper -> Open Image in New Tab to download original.